bozsahin/cogs579/README.md

 <b>For registration:</b> I will open the course to COGS students during registration, and to
 all other students during add-drop.
 HOWEVER, TO ATTEND THE FIRST MEETING BEFORE ADD-DROP, PLEASE SEND ME AN EMAIL DETAILING YOUR PROGRAMMING EXPERIENCE AND INTEREST.
 I WILL SEND YOU THE LOCATION AND ONLINE MATERIAL DETAIL.
-It is always inportant to attend the first meeting.
+It is important to attend the first meeting.

 <b>Catalog Content and Description</b>